Microscopic understanding of NMR signals by dynamic mean-field theory for spins: Models and spin DMFT

 to be more relevant for the justification of the mean-field approach.
 For the sake of brevity, we sometimes use $z$ instead of $\zeff$ in our argumentation.

 \cref{eqn:meanfieldham,eqn:selfcons1,eqn:selfcons2} form a closed self-consistency problem which can be solved numerically.
 A comprehensive justification of spinDMFT and details on the numerical implementation can be found in the original article \cite{graes21}.
-In essence, one has to simulate a single spin in a Gaussian noise, which can be done by Monte-Carlo simulation.
+In essence, one has to discretize the time equidistantly and simulate a single spin in a Gaussian noise, which can be done by Monte-Carlo simulation.
 The resulting spin autocorrelations are transformed to mean-field moments using the self-consistency conditions in \cref{eqn:selfcons1,eqn:selfcons2}, which are then fed into the next simulation of a single spin in a Gaussian noise.
-This process is repeated until the spin autocorrelations have converged which typically takes only about 5 iterations.
+This process is repeated until the spin autocorrelations have converged which takes only about 5 iterations.
+We emphasize that the numerical errors from the Monte-Carlo simulation and the time discretization should always be tracked.
+The statistical error scales like $\sfrac1{\sqrt{M}}$, where $M$ is the sample size, and the discretization error typically like $\Delta t^2$, where $\Delta t$ is the time-step width.

 Henceforth, we will occasionally use the short-hands

 The site indices are omitted if $i=j$.
 One should note that the only remaining parameter in the self-consistency problem is the quadratic coupling constant $\JQ$.
 This constant sets the time scale.
 We present the generic autocorrelation results of spinDMFT for Hamiltonians of type \eqref{eqn:homonuclear} in \cref{fig:generic}.
 The difference in the time scale between the transverse ($G^{xx}$) and longitudinal ($G^{zz}$) autocorrelation is expected due to the anisotropy factor of 2 in the couplings.
 We find, that the decays are very well captured by the fits